Tampa Community Outreach

 Tampa, like each of the FBI’s , has a community outreach program that complements and strengthens our many efforts to protect you, your businesses, and your families in concrete ways through a range of activities and initiatives.

-- The Tampa Division holds two FBI Citizens Academies annually, one in Orlando and one in Tampa.
-This eight-week academy brings together a cross section of approximately 25 community leaders to learn firsthand about our operations and programs, not only demystifying our work but creating new contacts and channels for working together and sharing information.
+The Tampa Division holds two FBI Citizens Academies annually, one in Orlando and one in Tampa.
+This eight-week program brings together a cross section of approximately 25 civil, religious, and community leaders to learn firsthand about the FBI’s operations and programs, not only demystifying our work but creating new contacts and channels for working together and sharing information.

 Among our other ongoing efforts: